bagustris/octave-tutorial/_episodes/03-loops.md

 This is close, but not quite right.
-The `sprintf` function is useful when we want to generate MATLAB strings based on a _template_.
+The `sprintf` function is useful when we want to generate Octave strings based on a _template_.
 In our case,
 that template is the string `inflammation-%d.csv`.
 `sprintf`